An introduction to franking credits

 Why do we have franking credits in Australia?

-Franking credits were introduced to solve the sticky problem of investors being taxed twice on dividends.
-This happens because companies pay tax on any profit they earn before paying dividends to investors.
-Investors need to declare this dividend as income, which then gets taxed again at the investor’s personal tax rate.
-This is known as double taxation.
+Franking credits were introduced to solve the sticky problem of ASX investors being taxed twice on dividends.
+This happens because businesses pay company tax on profits before paying dividends to their shareholders.

-What are the tax benefits of franking credits?
+What are the tax benefits?

 Why are franking credits popular with retirees?